Take the One Seat

 In many ways, we have a really ideal place to practice here.
 There are little irritants, but the problem is that, for most of us, we don’t let them stay little.
 We can make them huge, to the point where you can’t stay here anymore.
-So you’ve got to step back and watch the mind’s habits.
+To make them smaller again, you’ve got to step back and watch the mind’s habits.

 So when you take this chair, the one chair in the room, sitting back and watching things, be very careful that your thoughts don’t move in and push you out of the chair or lure you out of the chair.
 That way, you can watch them in action and figure out: “What exactly am I doing here?
 Where’s the misunderstanding?
 What is the link that I’m not seeing that’s causing me to create suffering?
 Why do I find it so delicious?
 Why do I find it so entertaining to create suffering?”
 That’s what you’ve got to look for.

-So it’s not a matter of doing nothing.
+It’s not a matter of doing nothing.
 There’s a lot that you have to do in the meditation.
-And even though, in the beginning, you may not be doing it all that skillfully, the fact that you’re doing it and you know you’re doing it, is what allows you to develop the skill.
+Even though, in the beginning, you may not be doing it all that skillfully, the fact that you’re doing it and you know you’re doing it, is what allows you to develop the skill.
 The mind is active, and your discernment has to be active as well, in order to outsmart all your active old habits.